xiongrxchn/IntelBri.github.io/index.md

   - Accelerometer: MPU-6050 Six-Axis (Gyro + Accelerometer) MEMS

-MPU6050 sensor module is complete 6-axis Motion Tracking Device.
+MPU6050 sensor module is a complete 6-axis Motion Tracking Device.
 It combines 3-axis Gyroscope, 3-axis Accelerometer and Digital Motion Processor all in small package.
-Also, it has additional feature of on-chip Temperature sensor.
+Also, it has an additional feature of on-chip Temperature sensor.
 It has I2C bus interface to communicate with the microcontrollers.

 #### Features and Specifications
 ```markdown